2600 Maitland Center Parkway

 And at some crossover point in the future, Publix will hand the responsibility over to you, and on that day you will need to make one of the largest financial decisions you'll ever make.

-Fortunately, we're here to help.
-Our knowledge and experience can help you navigate through the critical planning decisions while helping your understand how they apply to you.
+For over 20 years, our knowledge and experience has helped Publix Associates like you navigate through critical planning decisions while helping you understand how they apply to you.

 Here are a few of the questions we've been asked over the years, and beliefs Publix Associates have expressed that may or may not be accurate

 "Can't I just leave my stock with Publix and live off the dividends?"

 "I want to keep my stock, so I'm going to roll it into an IRA so the IRS won't take half?"